-The amount applied should take into account any credits from soil test results, soil organic matter and soybeans.
+The amount applied should take into account any credits from soil test results.

 Using this equation a 4,000 pound yield goal would require 80 pounds of nitrogen fertilizer assuming no residual nitrogen is present in the soil.

-Table 4 gives the amount of nitrogen to apply for various yield goals assuming 30 pounds of residual nitrogen is present in the soil based on soil test results
+Table 7 gives the amount of nitrogen to apply for various yield goals assuming 30 pounds of residual nitrogen is present in the soil based on soil test results.

-TABLE 4.
-NITROGEN TO APPLY BASED ON YIELD GOAL AND 30 POUNDS OF SOIL RESIDUAL NITROGEN.
+TABLE 7.
+NITROGEN TO APPLY BASED ON YIELD GOAL AND 30 POUNDS OF SOIL RESIDUAL NITROGEN